 The course will introduce students to the methodologies of practice as a researcher, encourage research into translation practice and broaden knowledge of theories of translation.
 It will encourage the development of professional tools needed to undertake translation work for professional purposes and to provide the opportunity for those employed in the industry to explore current developments and advance their skills.

 Translation is understood as the product not only of informed academic research and critical interpretation, but also of scholarly reappropriation and recontextualisation.

 The translation involves thorough research into various aspects of the translation process including the characteristics of different genre(s) and the multiple contexts within which an author and his/her text have existed such as the theoretical, historical and literary contexts.

-Candidates will be encouraged to publish their work-in-progress and/or to seek publishers for it during candidature.
+Students will be encouraged to publish their work-in-progress and/or to seek publishers for it during enrolment.

-(a.) carry out a program of research on an agreed topic approved by the school or department of enrolment in the candidate's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school
+- carry out a program of research on an agreed topic approved by the school or department of enrolment in the student's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school

 - submit for assessment a thesis component which meets the requirements of the examiners consisting of: